NYPL/digarch/staging/Archivist-Workstation-Processing.md

 **Information in the media log will assist with processing.
 You will need to update fields at various points during processing.**

-## Arranging and Describing Archives from a Workstation
+## Arranging and Describing Files from a Workstation

 The goal of the arrangement and description phase is to approximate the process in which an archivist works with a physical collection.
 By using